Stop Canada’s $65 billion Purchase of New Warplanes and Warships

 Canada cannot meet the huge need for mental health services, environmental cleanup, and income equality measures while it continues to make war spending its highest use of federal discretionary funds.
 It cannot fulfill its legal obligation under the Convention on the Rights of the Child to reaffirm “that children's rights require special protection and call for continuous improvement of the situation of children all over the world, as well as for their development and education in conditions of peace and security.”
 The Convention notes that “States Parties shall undertake such measures to the maximum extent of their available resources and, where needed, within the framework of international co-operation.”

 Nor does massive war spending allow Canada to fulfill its legal obligations under the International Covenant on Economic, Social and Cultural Rights, which guarantees all people an adequate standard of living, including adequate food, clothing and housing, and the "continuous improvement of living conditions.”

 Homes not Bombs is calling on the Trudeau regime to immediately halt plans to spend $60 billion on new warships and untold billions on new Super Hornet warplanes, and to instead spend those monies on desperately needed, socially useful programs.
 It calls on the Trudeau government to end any and all support for the Canadian weapons trade, and to outlaw the production, sale, and export of weapons for war.

 We also call on the NDP to finally take a position on ending Canada's war economy and to publicly and firmly oppose the purchase of new warplanes and warships.

-Sophie Harkat needs your help with “Trudeau: Stop Canada’s $65 billion Purchase of New Warplanes and Warships”.
-Join Sophie and 1,433 supporters today.
+Matthew Behrens needs your help with “Trudeau: Stop Canada’s $65 billion Purchase of New Warplanes and Warships”.
+Join Matthew and 1,433 supporters today.